sushiyade/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `add-c a/50 c/John Doe`, `add-c a/-50 c/John Doe d/ChatBot commission`,<br>
        Expected: Similar to previous.

+## Test cases for Events

+For the following tests, we assume that you are on the Events tab.

+### Listing events

+1. Viewing upcoming events in FreelanceBuddy

+    1. Prerequisites: There has to be at least one event saved in FreelanceBuddy.

+    1. Test case: `list`<br>
+       Expected: A list of all upcoming events is shown.

+    1. Test case: `list 123`<br>
+       Expected: A list of all upcoming events is shown.

+2. Viewing all events in FreelanceBuddy

+    1. Prerequisites: There has to be at least one event saved in FreelanceBuddy.

+    1. Test case: `list-all`<br>
+       Expected: A list of all events is shown.

+    1. Test case: `list-all 123`<br>
+       Expected: A list of all events is shown.

+### Adding an event

+1. Adding a new event into FreelanceBuddy

+    1. Prerequisites: There has to be at least 2 clients saved in FreelanceBuddy.
+For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts.

+    1. Test case (only compulsory fields): `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30`<br>
+       Expected: A new `event` with the corresponding details is added chronologically to the list.

+    1. Test case (with all fields): `add n/Team meeting s/23-01-2024 19:30 e/23-01-2024 21:30 c/John Doe l/20 Lower Kent Ridge Road, 119080 d/Bring laptop`<br>
+       Expected: A new `event` with the corresponding details is added chronologically to the list.

+    1. Test case (multiple client input): `add n/Yoga s/25-01-2024 12:30 e/25-01-2024 13:30 c/John Doe c/Amy Bee`<br>
+       Expected: A new `event` with the corresponding details is added chronologically to the list.

+    1. Test case (missing compulsory field): `add n/Prepare for exams e/29-01-2024 21:30 c/John Doe l/home d/study on entropy`<br>
+       Expected: No `event` added.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (repeated fields): `add n/Company party n/Charity run s/19-01-2024 17:30 e/19-01-2024 21:30 c/Amy Bee l/Office d/have fun!`<br>
+       Expected: No `event` added.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (invalid date): `add n/Baby shower party s/00-01-2024 17:30 e/00-01-2024 21:30 c/Amy Bee l/nana's house d/bring gifts`<br>
+       Expected: No `event` added.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (Amy Smith not in contacts): `add n/Company Cleanup s/20-01-2024 17:30 e/20-01-2024 20:30 c/Amy Smith l/Office d/bring mop`<br>
+       Expected: No `event` added.
+Error details shown in the status message.
+List remains unchanged.

+### Editing an event

+1. Editing an event in FreelanceBuddy

+    1. Prerequisites: There exists an event made with the command `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30` and its index in the events list is `1`.
+There has to be at least 2 clients saved in FreelanceBuddy.
+For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts,

+    1. Test case (compulsory field edit): `edit 1 n/Watch Television`<br>
+       Expected: The `event` edited will now reflect the corresponding details.

+    1. Test case (optional field edit): `edit 1 l/Nacho's Bar`<br>
+       Expected: The `event` edited will now reflect the corresponding details.

+    1. Test case (multiple client input): `edit 1 c/John Doe c/Amy Bee`<br>
+       Expected: The `event` edited will now reflect the corresponding details.

+    1. Test case (invalid date): `edit 1 s/29-01-2024 21:30`<br>
+       Expected: No `event` edited.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (repeated fields): `edit 1 n/Company party n/Charity run`<br>
+       Expected: No `event` edited.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (Amy Smith not in contacts): `edit 1 c/Amy Smith`<br>
+       Expected: No `event` edited.
+Error details shown in the status message.
+List remains unchanged.

+### Deleting an event

+1. Deleting an event from FreelanceBuddy

+    1. Prerequisites: There exists an event made with the command `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30` and its index in the events list is `1`.
+       There has to be at least 2 clients saved in FreelanceBuddy.
+For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts,

+    1. Test case: `delete 1`<br>
+       Expected: The `event` deleted will be removed from the list.

+    1. Test case (invalid index): `delete 0`<br>
+       Expected: No `event` deleted.
+Error details shown in the status message.
+List remains unchanged.

+### Filtering an event

+1. Filtering events in FreelanceBuddy

+    1. Prerequisites: There exists an event made with the command `add n/Dinner s/24-01-2024 20:30 e/24-01-2024 21:30 c/John Doe`.
+       There has to be at least 2 clients saved in FreelanceBuddy.
+For our example, we shall assume the client `John Doe` and `Amy Bee` exists in our contacts,

+    1. Test case: `filter-n Dinner`<br>
+       Expected: The events list will only show `events` with the name `Dinner`.

+    1. Test case: `filter-t 29-01-2024 20:30`<br>
+       Expected: The events list will only show `events` before `24-01-2024 20:30`.

+    1. Test case: `filter-c John`<br>
+       Expected: The events list will only show `events` with `John Doe` tagged as a client.

+    1. Test case (invalid date): `filter-t 01230time`<br>
+       Expected: No `event` filtered.
+Error details shown in the status message.
+List remains unchanged.

+    1. Test case (No Event with Amy Bee): `filter-c Amy`<br>
+       Expected: The events list will be empty.

 ### Deleting a person